briis/unifiprotect/README_0.10.0.md

 **deactivate rtsp stream**<br>
   *(bool)Optional*<br>
   If this box is checked, the camera stream will not use the RTSP stream, but instead jpeg push.
 This gives a realtime stream, but does not include Audio.

+**doorbell text**<br>
+  *(string)Optional*<br>
+  If a Doorbell is attached to UniFi Protect, you can use this field to write a list of Custom Texts that can be displayed on the Doorbell LCD Screen.
+The list must be comma separated and will be truncated to 30 characters per item.

 **scan_interval**:<br>
   *(int)(Optional)*<br>